Short 360: Operators

 In 1998, approximately 110 360s were in service.
-In 2017, there were 42 Short 360 in service: 17 with Air Cargo Carriers, 6 with TransAir, 4 with Skyway Enterprises, 3 with Air Flamenco, 2 with Benair, Deraya Air Taxi and Freedom Air (Guam), and 1 each with Ayit Aviation, Comeravia, Gryphon Airlines, International Trans Air Business, Malu Aviation and Nightexpress.
+In 2017, there were 41 Short 360 in service: 17 with Air Cargo Carriers, 6 with TransAir, 4 with Skyway Enterprises, 3 with Air Flamenco, 2 with Benair, Deraya Air Taxi, and 1 each with Ayit Aviation, Comeravia, Gryphon Airlines, International Trans Air Business, Malu Aviation and Nightexpress.
 The Short 360 specifically proved very popular with the UK's regional airlines including the Isle of Man-based Manx Airlines.
 This fed passengers into larger hubs in England, Scotland, Northern Ireland and Ireland.

 Current and previous operators have included: